-1. Temporary and Seasonal Visas: Extend the geographic scope of temporary and seasonal visas to include central provinces to fulfil the unmet labour demand in agriculture and construction sectors.
-Such an expansion could facilitate migrants in finding agricultural roles in Myanmar and construction roles in Thailand, depending on the season, for example, thereby reducing unemployment in both countries.
-To ensure this is implemented successfully, special provisions in healthcare and education must be established.
-For example, a special health insurance scheme could be introduced for these migrant workers.
-Also, children of temporary workers should be provided access to education.
-However, if migrants can confidently engage in temporary work in Thailand while maintaining their lives in Myanmar, this may reduce the need for family migration.
+- 1. Extending the geographic scope of temporary and seasonal visas to include central provinces to fulfil the unmet labour demand in agriculture and construction sectors will be useful.
+It could facilitate migrants in finding agricultural roles in Myanmar and construction roles in Thailand, depending on the season, for example, thereby reducing unemployment in both countries.
+To ensure this is implemented successfully, special provisions in healthcare and education could be established.
+For example, a special health insurance scheme could be introduced for these seasonal migrant workers.
+Also, children of temporary workers could be provided access to education.
+However, if migrants can confidently engage in temporary work in Thailand while maintaining their families in Myanmar, this may reduce the need for family migration. - To ensure that new visa and work permit options align with private sector needs, consultations could be held with provincial government representatives and business leaders.
+These consultations may enable gauging the seasonal and sector-specific demands for migrant labour accurately and match labour market needs. - 3.
+Private sector organizations can be urged to develop information materials that provide regular update to migrants with employment opportunities in Thailand.
+These can clearly state what is required for migrants to work in respective roles, including the recruitment and visa process.
+The engagement of the private sector to provide information on the migration process and advertising jobs will ensure that labour demand is filled and reduce the risk of employers resorting to undocumented migrants during times of high demand.
+This is particularly important in central provinces that do not use border visas and industries, such as agriculture, construction, or hospitality, which have varying demands for labour.

-- 2. Private Sector Consultations: To ensure that new visa and work permit options align with private sector needs, consultations should be held with provincial government representatives and business leaders.
-These consultations will aim to gauge the seasonal and sector-specific demands for migrant labour, ensuring that the types of visas offered match labour market needs. - 3.
-Develop informational materials: Work with private sector organizations to develop information materials that provide regular update to migrants with employment opportunities in Thailand and clearly state what is required for migrants to work in these roles, including the recruitment and visa process.
-By working with the private sector to provide information on the migration process and advertise jobs will ensure that labour demand is filled and reduce the risk of employers having to employ undocumented labour during times of high demand.
-This is particularly important in central provinces that do not use border visas and industries, such as agriculture, construction, or hospitality, which have varying demands for labour. - 4.
-Simplify and reduce costs of documentation: Streamline the documentation required for visa and work permit applications.
+- 4. Streamlining the documentation required for visa and work permit applications will be useful.
 For example, on 23 June 2023, Thailand's Ministry of Labour and Cambodia's Ministry of Labour and Vocational Training agreed on using an online platform to serve MOU migrant workers from Cambodia who have completed their four years of employment in Thailand to process their documents.
-Expanding online platforms for applying for visas and work permits, reducing the number of documents required, and allowing private sector organizations to advertise jobs on this platform would streamline the process and ensure that labour demand is more efficiently met. - 5.
-NV and cabinet resolution employment: The MWG has highlighted several issues with this process, namely the unpredictability, limited transparency, and limited long-term planning.
+Expanding online platforms for applying for visas and work permits for Myanmar migrants, reducing the number of documents required, and allowing private sector organizations to advertise jobs on this platform would streamline the process and ensure that labour demand is more efficiently met. - 5.
+The Migrant Working Group (MWG) highlighted certain issues with the NV and cabinet resolution employment process, including some unpredictability, limited transparency, and limited long-term planning.
 The MWG also described the legal process to solve several of these issues.
 This involves expanding the coverage of one-stop services for workers to register, increasing awareness and information on the process, and improving accessibility to this type of visa will encourage uptake and ensure migrants are properly documented.

-By following a multi-faceted approach like this, Thailand could create a more flexible, efficient, and humane immigration system that serves both its economic interests and the welfare of migrants.
+Following a multi-faceted approach like this could create a more flexible, and efficient immigration system that serves both the economic interests of Thailand and the welfare of Myanmar migrants.

-5.2 Intervention 2: Healthcare Access and Mental Health Support
+5.2 Healthcare Access and Mental Health Support